José Enrique (footballer, born 1995)

-José Enrique Rodríguez (born 26 August 1995), is a Spanish professional footballer who plays as a forward for Super League club Persik Kediri.
+José Enrique Rodríguez (born 26 August 1995), is a Spanish professional footballer who plays as a forward for Indonesia Super League club Persik Kediri.

 Club career

 Born in Almería, Spain, Enrique spent his early career in Spain at a young age with CP Almería and Los Molinos.
 In January 2019, he signed for Arenas de Getxo.
 In September 2019, Burgos B confirmed the signing of a new player for its first team, Enrique, he previously played for Almería B, a team that plays in Group IX of the Third Division.

 The following year, he signed with Mancha Real.
 He made his league debut on 5 September 2021 in a 1–1 draw with Águilas in the 2021–22 Segunda División RFEF.
 On 19 September, Enrique scored his first league for the club in a 2–0 win over Toledo.
 On 31 October, he scored the winning goal in a 1–0 over Socuéllamos.
 After nearly two and a half seasons with the club, Enrique has scored a total of nine goals in all competitions, some of which have been memorable, such as the goal he scored against Granada in the 2021–22 Copa del Rey.

 In July 2022, Melilla announced an agreement to sign Enrique.
 The following season, he signed a contract with Atlético Sanluqueño.
 Enrique finished the season with Sanluqueño, with 4 goals in 14 games.

-In August 2025, Indonesian club Persik Kediri announced an agreement to acquire Enrique On 10 August 2025, Enrique made his Super League debut as a substitute in a 1–1 draw to Bali United.
+In August 2025, Indonesian club Persik Kediri announced an agreement to acquire Enrique.
+On 10 August 2025, Enrique made his Super League debut as a substitute in a 1–1 draw to Bali United.